Superexpert/openai-changes-everything-com/episodes/can-you-trust-ai-to-analyze-your-data/index.markdown

 # Simplifying Data Analytics with AI: Interview with Marko Klopets of Supersimple

-In this episode of **"OpenAI Changes Everything,"** host Stephen Walther interviews Marko Klopets, the co-founder and CEO of **Supersimple**, an innovative AI-driven data analytics platform designed to empower product managers and go-to-market (GTM) teams.
+In this episode of **"Move 37 Podcast,"** host Stephen Walther interviews Marko Klopets, the co-founder and CEO of **Supersimple**, an innovative AI-driven data analytics platform designed to empower product managers and go-to-market (GTM) teams.

 ## The AI Reliability Paradox